influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/concepts/glossary.md

 The number of consensus services that can fail before the cluster is degraded is &#8968;n/2 + 1&#8969; where `n` is the number of consensus services in the cluster.
 Thus, an even number of consensus services offer no additional redundancy or resiliency.

-The consensus service has consistent data about cluster membership, databases, retention policies, users, continuous queries, shard metadata, and subscriptions.
+The consensus service ensures consistency across the cluster for node membership, databases, retention policies, users, continuous queries, shard metadata, and subscriptions.

 See [Cluster Node Configuration](/influxdb/v0.10/clustering/cluster_node_config/).